mpouzko/video_annotation/README.md

+v 1.4.1
+- feature added: when you click with RMB on tile, target file is opened in a new tab.

 v 1.4
 - added performance limit parameter in config
 - added video error handling:  bad item is removed from gird, and